Multi-agent blind quantum computation without universal cluster states: BQC from ZX-calculus

 \begin{example}

 Execution strategy on a ZX-diagram with regular edges.
-For a single spider in the original ZX-daigram (a), it is split into multiple spiders with rule $\spiderrule$ (b).
+For a single spider in the original ZX-daigram (a), it is split into multiple spiders (b) by rule $\spiderrule$ .
 All split spiders were measured when executing a measurement step in the original diagram (d).
 Inversely apply rule $\spiderrule$ gives an equivalent effect of measuring the single spider in the original diagram (c).

 \tikzfig{abstract/execution_strategy} \end{example}